mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Did some more JavaScript challenges in FreeCodeCamp.

 **Thoughts**: I finally understood why I'm having trouble learning JavaScript.
 It's because I have no practical uses for it yet, unlike HTML and CSS.
-From now on, I'll just focus practice its basics features used for front-end development.
+From now on, I'll just focus on learning the most basics features used mainly for front-end development.

 ### Day 6: June 16, 2019

-**Today's Progress**: Practicing JavaScript functions by creating dynamic paragraph
+**Today's Progress**: Practicing JavaScript functions by creating dynamic paragraph.

 **Thoughts**: I did a very simple task of changing the colors and font size of paragraph using JavaScript functions.
-For the first time in a while, I'm actually enjoying this.
+Still not easy, however for the first time in a while, I'm actually enjoying this.